 Blumarine has been quietly prepared for the Y2K renaissance.
 In a new campaign photographed by darling of the internet generation Petra Collins, the Autumn/Winter 2022 collection is reimagined in a dreamlike, cinematic series of images that sees industry favourite Sasha Pivovarova in the starring role.
 In various doll-like poses on a car submerged in a pool, the campaign’s effect is a Lynchian dream of hot-pink innocence, with a subversive and sensual edge.

 Demna, through his thoughtful creative direction, has a gift for creating worlds.
-Photographed by Daniel Roché, the campaign for Balenciaga’s Winter collection sees models in dystopian, simulated weatherscapes, following on from the collection’s presentation in a glass dome wherein models circled in a snowstorm.
+Directed by Barcelona-based artist Mau Morgo, and photographed by Daniel Roché, the campaign for Balenciaga’s Winter collection sees models in dystopian, simulated weatherscapes, following on from the collection’s presentation in a glass dome wherein models circled in a snowstorm.
 Embracing the era of celebrity, the campaign features Alexa Demie and previous AnOther cover star Kim Kardashian.

 Great menswear reveals itself in the details.
 The master craftsmen at Montblanc have long sustained a precision-oriented method of design, breaking codes with their advanced accessories for the modern man.
 The new campaign features former Another Man cover star Cillian Murphy on the move, his Montblanc accessories a reliable companion, as the French label bridges the gap between heritage style and tech-driven practicality.